 A bounty hunter from a remote quadrant who is deeply versed in the culture and customs of organic lifeforms.
-She was appointed as assistant and bodyguard to the Cybertron ambassador for Earth in appreciation for her knowledge.
-Usually cheerful yet assertive however when she runs the streets in vehicle mode, due to a chronic problem with her navigation protocols she becomes narrow minded and an aggressive driver.
+In appreciation of her knowledge she was appointed as assistant and bodyguard to the Cybertron ambassador for Earth.
+Usually cheerful yet assertive however when she’s driving the streets in vehicle mode, due to a chronic problem with her navigation protocols, she becomes narrow minded and an aggressive driver.
 Capable of subsonic flight and can hover for short periods whilst in flight.

 Masterpiece Road Rage is a red redeco of MP-25 Tracks with a new head and remoulded arms and upper legs for a more feminine appearance - and is also the first female Transformer released for the Masterpiece line.
 Though Road Rage does not come with a figurine (Raoul), flight stand or small gun, she does come with Track's original G1 styled weapon.

 |The red "Tracks" from the 1985 battle scene|

 Road Rage first made her first appearance on the battle scene on the back of the 1985 Transformer boxes.
 This was technically Tracks as possibly when the artwork was commissioned the toy was originally going to be red just as the original Diaclone version.
 A red Transformer Tracks was released in the MB (Milton Bradley) European 1985 line, however this was just a re-boxed Joustra Diaclone "Corvette".

 The red Tracks was eventually released as a new character in 2002 as an e-Hobby exclusive, named Road Rage and was near identical to the original Diaclone version.